Old Fashioned Peach Cobbler

 Top Tips

 • Use fresh peaches for best results.
-You can substitute frozen fruit or canned if peaches are out of season.
+You can substitute frozen fruit or canned peaches if they're out of season.

 • A pinch of cornstarch in the crust makes it extra crispy.